Steven Hatfill: 2020s

-In 2020 during the COVID-19 pandemic, Hatfill was interviewed on several right-wing media outlets including Stephen Bannon’s War Room: Pandemic, The Epoch Times, and Sinclair Broadcast Group’s Full Measure with Sharyl Attkisson.
+In 2020, during the COVID-19 pandemic, Hatfill was interviewed on several right-wing media outlets including Stephen Bannon's War Room: Pandemic, The Epoch Times, and Sinclair Broadcast Group's Full Measure with Sharyl Attkisson.
 He opposed the U.S. response to the pandemic, particularly the exclusion of hydroxychloroquine for early treatment of COVID-19, making unproven claims that the low fatality rate experienced by some nations is the result of their early use of the drug.

-In February 2020 Hatfill became an unpaid "volunteer" advisor to White House trade director Peter Navarro on the subject of the coronavirus pandemic.
-He interacted directly with senior officials at the Department of Health and Human Services, the Food and Drug Administration (FDA), and the White House, and he represented the administration in dealings with health care companies.
+In February 2020, Hatfill became an unpaid advisor to White House trade director Peter Navarro on the subject of the coronavirus pandemic.
+He interacted directly with senior officials at the Department of Health and Human Services (HHS), the Food and Drug Administration (FDA), and the White House, and he represented the administration in dealings with health care companies.
 Early in the pandemic he urged Navarro to quickly acquire tests and supplies, although he said such supplies should come only from U.S. sources.
 In an email to White House chief of staff Mark Meadows he said the president was being "grossly misadvised" by the White House Coronavirus Task Force, and recommended that the virus should be fought by widespread proactive administration of hydroxychloroquine, a malaria drug which the FDA had declared ineffective and potentially harmful to use for coronavirus.
-He repeatedly attacked Anthony Fauci and FDA commissioner Steven Hahn, at one point telling Fauci that he was "full of crap".
+He repeatedly attacked Anthony Fauci and FDA commissioner Stephen Hahn, at one point telling Fauci that he was "full of crap".
 Although the two were not removed from the task force as he urged, they were increasingly sidelined by Donald Trump.

 Following the November 2020 election, Hatfill became an active participant in Trump's efforts to overturn the election results, flying to Arizona to help challenge its election results, writing proposals for "Trump's Legal Fight", and sharing anti-Biden rumors.
-According to House Majority Whip James E. Clyburn (D-S.C.) who chairs the House Select subcommittee investigating the COVID-19 crisis, “Dr. Hatfill has refused to provide documents and misleadingly downplayed his involvement in the pandemic response in communications with Select Subcommittee staff”.
+According to House Majority Whip James E. Clyburn (D-S.C.) who chairs the House Select subcommittee investigating the COVID-19 crisis, "Dr. Hatfill has refused to provide documents and misleadingly downplayed his involvement in the pandemic response in communications with Select Subcommittee staff".

+In May 2025, it was announced that Hatfill had been hired by the second Trump administration as a senior HHS advisor in the Administration for Strategic Preparedness and Response.
+In an interview with the Washington Post, he said he would be working to prepare for future pandemics.
+Hatfill also reiterated his belief that hydroxychloroquine was safe and effective for COVID, contrary to evidence showing that it does not work and may cause harm.

+On October 28, 2025, the New York Times reported that Hatfill had been fired from his position as a senior adviser at the Department of Health and Human Services.